demisto/content/Packs/CiscoCatalyst/README.md

 ```
 exit
 ```
-6. to save the configuration changes run the commend:
+6. To save the configuration changes run the command:
 ```
 write memory
 ```